fuse-box/fuse-box/old_docs/getting-started/installation.md

 ```

 You should install `terser` and `uglify-js` too.
 FuseBox will decide which one
-to use, dependending on a selected target.
+to use, depending on a selected target.

 ## Why TypeScript